Mindweave/Lexical-Classificiation-and-Queries/README.md

 # Lexical Classificiation and Queries (LCQ)
 Classifying documents in Obsidian using patterns of text.
 Making file management a breeze.
-Video: https://youtu.be/g24UhbmrRwU
+Explanation: https://youtu.be/O_T9DwHW73E

 ## Download Instructions
 This is an Obsidian vault for the program [Obsidian.md](https://obsidian.md/) download the files extract and open as a folder